Customer Spotlight - Specialised Fire Protection

 With COVID-19 presenting a new set of challenges for the fire industry, how has Specialised Fire Protection stepped up their game to benefit both employees and clients?

 COVID-19 resulted in a plethora of alternative and creative responses from different members of various industries.

-An organisation that stepped up to the challenge and really excelled from the fire industry was Uptick client, Specialised Fire Protection, who took the time to develop and design an innovative solution to limited off-site training ability, by creating a on-site fully functional training facility.
+An organisation that stepped up to the challenge and really excelled from the fire industry was Specialised Fire Protection, who took the time to develop and design an innovative solution to limited off-site training ability, by creating a fully functional on-sitetraining facility.

 This fully functional training facility includes:

 A fire indicator panel with smoke detectors and speakers

 Gaseous suppression system connected to the gas system with strobes

 A commercial sprinkler system, deluge system and residential system with an electric pump

 Flow switches, pressure switches and functional sprinkler heads